The 12CO Gas Structures of Protoplanetary Disks in the Upper Scorpius Region: Analysis

 where $G$ is the gravitational constant, $M_*$ is the stellar mass, $\theta$ is the azimuthal angle in cylindrical coordinates, and inc is the disk inclination. \item Line parameters.
 The model uses a power-law prescription for the brightness temperature, similarly to other studies (see \citealt{Law2021}).
-We then adopt an exponentially tapered power-law to spatially characterize the optical depth.
+We then adopted an exponentially tapered power law to spatially characterize the optical depth.
 This choice has the advantage of enabling a more accurate treatment of optically thin lines and line wings.
 Both temperature and optical depth profiles are assumed to be equal for the front and back surfaces.
-The equation for temperature reads
+The equation for temperature reads , while the equation describing the optical depth is